huggingface/blog/intel-protein-language-model-protst.md

 To make ProtST more accessible, Intel and MILA have re-architected and shared the model on the Hugging Face Hub.
 You can download the models and datasets [here](https://huggingface.co/mila-intel).

 This post will show you how to run ProtST inference efficiently and fine-tune it with Intel Gaudi 2 accelerators and the Optimum for Intel Gaudi open-source library.
-[Intel Gaudi 2](https://habana.ai/products/gaudi2/) is the second-generation AI  accelerator that Intel’s Habana Labs designed.
+[Intel Gaudi 2](https://habana.ai/products/gaudi2/) is the second-generation AI  accelerator that Intel designed.
 Check out our [previous blog post](https://huggingface.co/blog/habana-gaudi-2-bloom#habana-gaudi2) for an in-depth introduction and a guide to accessing it through the [Intel Developer Cloud](https://cloud.intel.com).
 Thanks to the [Optimum for Intel Gaudi library](https://github.com/huggingface/optimum-habana), you can port your transformers-based scripts to Gaudi 2 with minimal code changes.

 ## Inference with ProtST